Genevieve Garvan Brady

 Genevieve Brady, Duchess of the Holy Roman Church (later Macaulay, née Garvan; April 11, 1880 – November 24, 1938) was an American philanthropist and patron of Catholic charities.
-She served as the Vice President of the Welfare Council of New York, as Vice Chairman of the National Women's Committee on Welfare and Relief Mobilization, and as Board Chairman of the Girl Scouts of the USA.
-In 1926 she was ennobled by Pope Pius XI, becoming a papal duchess in her own right.
-In 1934 she became the first woman to receive an honorary degree from Georgetown University.
+She served as the Vice President of the Welfare Council of New York, as Vice Chair of the National Women's Committee on Welfare and Relief Mobilization, and as Board Chair of the Girl Scouts of the USA.
+In 1926, she was ennobled by Pope Pius XI, becoming a papal duchess in her own right.
+In 1934, she became the first woman to receive an honorary degree from Georgetown University.

 Biography

-Genevieve Garvan was born on April 11, 1880, in Hartford, Connecticut, to Patrick Garvan and Mary Carroll.
+Genevieve Garvan was born on April 11, 1880, in Hartford, Connecticut.
 Her brother was Francis Patrick Garvan.
 A sister joined the Sisters of Mercy in Hartford, Connecticut.
 She was raised in the Catholic faith.
 She attended the Sacred Heart Convent in Providence, Rhode Island, and graduated from the College of the Sacred Heart in Westchester County, New York, before pursuing further studies in Dresden and Paris.

 Garvan married Nicholas Frederic Brady on August 11, 1906.
 Her husband, who was raised Episcopalian, converted to Catholicism before their wedding.

-During World War I she purchased the Old Colony Club in New York City and lent it to the United States government as a mobilization center for nurses training for service in Europe.
-After the war she was decorated by the French government for her financial aid to refugees and she was awarded the Order of the Crown by Albert I of Belgium.
+During World War I, she purchased the Old Colony Club in New York City and lent it to the United States government as a mobilization center for nurses training for service in Europe.
+After the war she was decorated by the French government for her financial aid to refugees and was awarded the Order of the Crown by King Albert I of Belgium.

-In the 1920s Garvan and her husband spent winters at the palace Casa del Sole in Rome to work within Vatican affairs.
-Her husband, who was later given the title of papal duke, was the first American to be inducted into the Supreme Order of Christ, the highest chivalric order awarded by the Pope.
+In the 1920s, Garvan and her husband spent winters at the palace of Casa del Sole in Rome to work within Vatican affairs.
+Her husband, who was later given the title of papal duke, was the first American to be inducted into the Supreme Order of Christ, the highest chivalric order formerly awarded by the Pope of Rome.
 She was made a papal duchess in 1926 by Pope Pius XI.
 She was also made a Dame of the Sovereign Military Order of Malta, a Dame of the Order of the Holy Sepulchre, and received the Pro Ecclesia et Pontifice.

-Under First Lady Eleanor Roosevelt she served as vice chairman of the National Women's Committee on Welfare and Relief Mobilization.
+Under First Lady Eleanor Roosevelt she served as vice chair of the National Women's Committee on Welfare and Relief Mobilization.